ML-KULeuven/KBC-as-PU-Learning/README.md

 * jupyter: for the notebooks.
 * pandas: for representing the KB.
-* problog : used for is parsing functionalty, i.e. parsing Prolog clauses from their string representation
+* problog : used for its parsing functionalty, i.e. parsing Prolog clauses from their string representation
 * pylo2: see below
 * matplotlib: plotting
 * seaborn: plotting.